subjektify/website/docs/subjekt/specification/idl.md

 The Subjekt IDL is made up of 3, ordered blocks, each of which is optional:

-1. Metadata: applies metadata to the entire model.
+1. **Metadata Block**: applies metadata to the entire model.
-2. Uses: The use section of the IDL is used to import shapes into the current namespace so that they can be referred to using a relative shape ID.
+2. **Use Block**: The use section of the IDL is used to import shapes into the current namespace so that they can be referred to using a relative shape ID.
-3. Shapes: where shapes and traits are defined.
+3. **Shape Block**: where shapes and traits are defined.
 The `use` keyword can be defined before shapes or traits to refer to shapes in other namespaces using a shorter name.

 The following example defines a basic model file: